-I believe most people are not aware how lucky we are to live in this exciting time when we possess the necessary technology for the direct observation of quantum phenomenons.
+I believe most people are not aware of how lucky we are to live in this exciting time when we possess the necessary technology for the direct observation of quantum phenomenons.
 This allows beautiful experiments, such as the proof of particles showing typical wave behavior like diffraction and interference.
 These matter waves open up a large field in fundamental and applied physics.

 In my PhD-thesis: Optical Methods for Macromolecule Interferometry, we demonstrated that even the role of matter and light can be interchanged by interfering a matter wave of biomolecules on a standing laser light grating.
 For this reason, we developed optical methods for fluorescence detection of the molecules.
 Later in my career, being a postdoc, we studied the laser cooling and manipulation of ultracold quantum gases on a magnetic microchip and developed a method to detect single atoms by laser ionization of the atomic cloud.